The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry

-The starting point of the results is Proposition~\ref{prop : Divergence of P}, a formula of the Bregman divergence of Delzant polytope with symplectic potential.
+The second result asserts that the divergence can be defined on the compactification of the dually flat space arising from any Delzant polytope so that the generalized Pythagorean theorem holds.
+The foundation for these results is Proposition~\ref{prop : Divergence of P}, which presents a formula for the Bregman divergence of a Delzant polytope with a symplectic potential.

 A typical example where our results is applicable is the standard toric action on $\bbC P^n$ with the corresponding standard $n$-simplex as a Delzant polytope.
-In the context of exponential family this corresponds to the family of probability density functions on the finite set of $(n+1)$-points, often called the {\it categorical distribution}.
-Usually, one does not treat zero probability, though, our results at the boundary provides a framework that encompasses such cases.
+In the context of information geometry this corresponds to the family of probability density functions on the finite set of $(n+1)$-points, often called the {\it categorical distribution}.
+Typically, zero probability cases are not explicitly addressed, although, our results at the boundary provide a framework that encompasses such cases.

-Recently Nakajima-Ohmoto (\cite{Nakajima-Ohmoto}) gave a reformulation of dually flat spaces in terms of Legendre fibration and generalize it so that one can handle a statistical model with degeneration of Fisher metric.
-It would be interesting to investigate how the torification or our construction can be viewed in Nakajima-Ohmoto's formulation.
+Recently Nakajima-Ohmoto (\cite{Nakajima-Ohmoto}) gave a reformulation of dually flat spaces in terms of Legendre fibration and extended it so that one can handle a statistical model with degeneration of Fisher metric.
+It would be interesting to investigate how the torification or our construction can be interpreted within Nakajima-Ohmoto's formulation.